How to Start a Business in North Carolina

 Depending on the type and size of your business, you may also need to apply for other types of licenses or certificates including:

-Learn more about each type to determine if they apply to your business.
+The Economic Development Partnership of North Carolina (EDPNC) small business advisors can provide more information about each type to determine if they apply to your business.

 Finally, unless you are a sole proprietor or partnership using your own Social Security Number, you will need to apply for a federal Employer Identification Number (EIN) for federal tax purposes.
-You can easily apply online on the IRS website here.
+You can easily apply online on the IRS website.

 To open a business account, you will need to provide the required paperwork for your business structure, including articles of incorporation.
 The best option is usually to use an existing personal checking or savings account as the initial funding source for your new business account, so it’s important to choose a financial institution that provides accounts with low minimum balances and monthly fees.

-14. Once your business is up and running, you may consider investing in intellectual property protection to protect your ideas, inventions, brand, etc.
+Once your business is up and running, you may consider investing in intellectual property protection to protect your business ideas, inventions, brand, etc.

 Before filing a copyright for your creative work, ask yourself: “Is it original and am I the first person to create this?”
 You can file for a copyright online or by mail using an application available on the US Copyright Office website.